 In the world of platforms there are various companies that are built around professional communities or simply groups of people who share common interests and hobbies.
 500px is a platform for professional and aspiring photographers, Upwork is a platform where freelance specialists – from translators to mobile app developers – can find new clients.

-Dribbble is one of the most populated online communities for designers and illustrators.
+Dribbbble is one of the most populated online communities for designers and illustrators.
 Designers use Dribbble to find inspiration, request feedback from the professional community and look at their peers’ new projects.

-Dribble is not the first platform that attempted to create a designer community.
+Dribbble is not the first platform that attempted to create a designer community.
 DeviantART and Behance tried to create similar environments in the past, but they weren’t nearly as successful.

 Sangeet Paul Choudary, in his book about the platform economy, talks about three potential ways to build an active community on your platform for creatives: